atgreen/red-light-green-light/README.md

 the test results.

 Any remaining entries in the test results are recorded as UNKNOWN.
-Rlgl interprets these as failures, but they are reported as UNKNOWN in order aim for 100% coverage of the PASS/FAIL scans.
+`rlgl` interprets these as failures, but they are reported as UNKNOWN in order aim for 100% coverage of the PASS/FAIL scans.

 The XFAIL, FAIL, PASS files are maintained in a git repo.
 The git